 $ singularity cache clean --type library

-Docker/OCI source, a temporary working space is required.
-The container is
+from a Docker/OCI source, a temporary working space is required.
+The

-constructed in this temporary space before being packaged into a SingularityCE
+container is constructed in this temporary space before being packaged

-mode, and when performing certain operations on filesystems that do not fully
+operations on filesystems that do not fully support

 The location for temporary directories defaults to

-both of these locations can be overridden by setting the environment
+TMPDIR, and both of these locations can be overridden by setting

-enough space to hold the entire container image, uncompressed, including any
+that has enough space to hold the entire container image,

-temporary files that are created and later removed in the course of the build.
+uncompressed, including any temporary files that are created and later

 Remember to use